Victims of Santa Fe High School shooting include substitute teacher, Pakistani exchange student

 Angelique Ramirez

-Angelique Ramirez, a student at Santa Fe High School, also died on May 18, her aunt said on Facebook.
+Angelique Ramirez, a student at Santa Fe High, also died on May 18, her aunt said on Facebook.

 The news comes after Ramirez’s family was informed that the 15-year-old was shot in the leg, but they were unable to locate her.